korg1OOO/flex-exercises/README.md

-Some exercises on Odin related to flexbox
+EN) Some exercises on Odin related to flexbox -
-Exercícios do curso Odin relacionados a flexbox
+PT-BR) Exercícios do curso Odin relacionados a flexbox